-The school has a variety of adaptations to include disabled and visually and hearing impaired pupils and parents:
+The school has a variety of adaptations to include disabled and visually/ hearing impaired pupils and parents:

-- Disabled ramps are in place and there are 2 disabled toilets. - Yellow paint highlights major obstacles, kerbs and uneven surfaces for visually impaired children. - A sensory room is available for all children to support sensory needs. - All staff have had training on making the classroom accessible for children with Dyslexia.
+- Disabled ramps are in place and an accessible toilet. - Yellow paint highlights major obstacles, kerbs and uneven surfaces for visually impaired children. - A sensory room is available for all children to support sensory needs and emotional regulation